bogdumi/bogdumi/README.md

 ## About

-I am currently a Technology Associate at Morgan Stanley.
+I am currently an SDE II at Morgan Stanley.
 I am always looking to develop my problem-solving and programming skills, and to contribute to solving digital challenges in technology.
-I also enjoy film and digital photography, and I like tinkering with various objects.
+I also enjoy film and digital photography, and I like tinkering with various bits and bobs.

 ## Contact